Ritii-13/SignXpert/README.md

 # SignXpert

+**Team Members:**
+- Ritika Thakur
+- Swarnima Prasad
-Team members- Ritika Thakur, Swarnima Prasad , Aarzoo Jhamb
+- Aarzoo Jhamb
-## We are going to attempt to create an American sign language translator

-**Problem Statement:**
+## Introduction

--> The lack of an accurate and user-friendly app for real-time translation of audio and video content into sign language and vice versa hinders effective communication and accessibility for individuals who are deaf/ hard of hearing or dumb .
-There is a need for an innovative solution that bridges the communication gap, empowering individuals with an access to interact with audio and video content seamlessly while facilitating inclusive and efficient communication with hearing individuals.
-There is a need for a solution that can detect sign language gestures and convert them into text or audio, and vice versa enabling seamless communication between sign language users and non-sign language users.
+SignXpert is an innovative project aimed at enhancing communication accessibility for individuals who are deaf, hard of hearing, or speech-impaired.
+Our primary focus is on developing a system that converts signed letters into text, facilitating seamless communication between sign language users and non-sign language users.

-**Solution:**

--> Develop a user-friendly interface that enables the translation of audio and text content into sign language in the form of video and vice versa, with the aim of bridging the communication gap between individuals who are deaf or hard of hearing and those who use spoken language.
-The app should provide an intuitive and accurate solution for real-time translation, empowering deaf and speech-impaired individuals to access audio and video content more effectively, and facilitating effective communication between deaf and hearing individuals.

-**Tech Stack:**

--> Frontend: HTML ,CSS , Javascript
+### Problem Statement
+The lack of an integrated and user-friendly solution for converting signed letters into text creates significant barriers to effective communication for individuals who rely on sign language.
+Addressing this communication gap requires an innovative tool that bridges this divide, empowering users to communicate effortlessly with the broader community.

+### Solution
+SignXpert offers a comprehensive solution that seamlessly converts signed letters into text, laying the groundwork for enhanced communication accessibility.
+While our frontend and backend components are currently being developed independently, our vision is to integrate these components into a cohesive system that provides users with a seamless and intuitive communication experience.

+### Tech Stack
+- **Frontend:** HTML, CSS, JavaScript
--> Backend: Python
+- **Backend:** Python

--> Libraries: TensorFlow, OpenCV,media pipe

--> Framework: Figma,Flask

--> APIs: Google Cloud Translation API,gesture dataset

-**Features:**

--> Audio/Video/Text Translation
--> Sign Language to Audio/Video/Text Translation
--> Real-Time Translation
--> Accuracy and Adaptability
--> User-Friendly Interface
+- **Libraries:** TensorFlow, OpenCV, MediaPipe
+- **Framework:** Flask
+- **APIs:** Gesture Dataset

--> Accessibility Features
+### Features
--> Cross-Platform Support

-**Audience:**
+- **Sign Language to Text Conversion:** Convert signed letters into text with accuracy and efficiency.
+- **Modular Development:** Develop frontend and backend components independently to streamline the integration process.
+- **User-Friendly Interface:** Design an intuitive interface for a seamless user experience.
+- **Scalability:** Lay the groundwork for future feature expansion and system enhancements.

+### Audience
--> Deaf and Hard of Hearing Individuals
+- **Deaf and Hard of Hearing Individuals:** Provide a reliable tool for effective communication.
--> People who can not speak and can communicate through sign language -> Hearing Individuals Interacting with the Deaf Community -> Educational Institutions
--> Interpreters and Communication Support Professionals -> General Public

-**Future Scope:**

--> Building an application
--> Integration with wearable devices
--> ML based autocorrelation
+- **Speech-Impaired Individuals:** Enable communication through sign language.
+- **Hearing Individuals Interacting with the Deaf Community:** Facilitate smooth communication interactions.

+### Future Scope
+- **Integration of Frontend and Backend:** Seamlessly integrate frontend and backend components to create a unified communication platform.
+- **Feature Expansion:** Explore additional functionalities, such as full sentence translation and real-time communication.
+- **Accessibility Enhancements:** Implement features to enhance accessibility for users with diverse needs.

+SignXpert is committed to breaking down communication barriers and fostering inclusivity through innovative technology solutions.
+Join us as we embark on this journey to empower individuals to communicate with confidence and ease.